Audrey Thiele, age 95, of Willmar, passed away peacefully Saturday evening, Feb. 1, at her residence in Willmar.

 She was preceded in death by her parents and her husband, Duane “Duke” Thiele in 2000.

-To send flowers to Audrey's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Audrey (Bargman) Thiele, please visit our floral store.